Best Position to Sleep with a Stuffy Nose

 Often, just giving some humidity to your air can soothe inflamed sinuses.
 You can place a humidifier in your room running each night, or choose an essential oil diffuser that sends a cool mist into the air.
 Be careful of essential oils that might irritate your nose.

 For a concentrated stream of warm vapor, use a vaporizer and consider adding some Vick’s to help open those sinuses up.
-When humidity helps, you can sleep in any position without fear of a stuffy nose.
+When humidity helps, you can sleep in any position without fear of a stuffy cold or blocked nose again.

 We Can Help

 Many factors contribute to a stuffy nose.
 At Enticare, our ear nose and throat doctors help you determine what is causing your stuffy nose and find solutions to keep you breathing clearly.
 Whether you suffer from allergies, deviated septum, chronic colds and sinus infections, or acid reflux, our focus is your better health and good rest each night.
+Sinus infections can increase mucus production, leading to nasal congestion, and Enticare can provide treatments for it.
 Our extensive expertise in the area of sinus issues and our experienced team of surgeons can correct any sinus problem causing sleepless nights.
 Set up an appointment today and find out how we can help you.

 Share This